ALCO FA: Service history

 The GM&O order was completed in April 1947 for a total of 80 units.
 Before the end of this production run, ALCO upgraded the generators and traction motors in the locomotives, with the first of these models entering service in February 1947 for the New York Central.

 In 1950, the Montreal Locomotive Works, an affiliate of ALCO, began production of FAs as well.
 In the fall of 1950, an upgraded model, the FA-2, was launched.
 This model featured an uprated Model 244 engine, with an output of 1,600 horsepower.
 Additionally, the carbody was lengthened, making possible the addition of a steam generator in the A unit to allow for use in passenger service.
 Models equipped as such were designated the FPA-2/FPB-2.

 The first FA-2s were delivered in October 1950 to the Baltimore and Ohio and the Erie.
 By this time, however, the cab unit had fallen out of favor due to the greater versatility of road switchers, and US production of the FA line ended in 1956, with Canadian production ending in 1959.

-From the 1970s until 1999, the Long Island Rail Road used 20 FA units converted into "power packs".
-The traction motors were removed, and original prime movers replaced with 600 horsepower (450 kW) engines/generators solely for supplying Head-end power (HEP).
+From the 1970s until 1999, the Long Island Rail Road used 20 FA units converted into "power packs", which were push-pull cab cars with head-end power (HEP).
+The traction motors were removed, and original prime movers replaced with 600 horsepower (450 kW) engines/generators solely for supplying HEP.
 The engineer's control stand was left intact, allowing the engines to be used in push-pull service with other locomotives, which usually lacked HEP.
 By the late 1990s and early 2000s, the railroad began retiring the ALCOs in favor of new bi-level cab cars and locomotives with HEP installed.